 Advice and feedback 2017.18

-Dr Philippe Blanchard joined PAIS and the Warwick Q-Step team in September 2014.
-He worked previously at the Universities of Paris 9 (France), Lausanne (Switzerland) and Pennsylvania State (USA).
-He has also collaborated in research and/or teaching with other French, Swiss, Austrian, Danish, German and US Universities.
-He is involved with the European Consortium for Political Research (ECPR) as steering committee member of the Standing group on Political Methodology, instructor at the Methods School and chair of the School's Academic Advisory Board.
-He is also a member of the board of the Committee on Concepts and Methods of the International Political Science Association (IPSA).
+I joined PAIS and the Warwick Q-Step team in September 2014.
+I had worked previously at the Universities of Paris 9 (France), Lausanne (Switzerland) and Pennsylvania State (USA).
+I has also collaborated in research and/or teaching with other French, Swiss, Austrian, Danish, German and US Universities.
+I am involved with the European Consortium for Political Research (ECPR) as co-convenor of the Standing group on Political Methodology, instructor at the Methods School and chair of the School's Academic Advisory Board.
+I am also a member of the board of the Committee on Concepts and Methods of the International Political Science Association (IPSA).

-- "Big Political Data: Why and How", one-day conference organised at the University of Warwick with the support of the Department of Politics and International Studies, the Warwick Q-Step Centre and the Faculty of Social Sciences.
+- "Big Political Data: Why and How", one-day conference I organised in December 2016 at the University of Warwick with the support of the Department of Politics and International Studies, the Warwick Q-Step Centre and the Faculty of Social Sciences.
 Four great, long talks about topical pieces of empirical research by Jonathan Bright (Oxford), Javier Sajuria (Newcastle), Annie Waldherr (Münster) and Rachel Gibson (Manchester).
-Full video to follow soon.
+Video clips are available here.

-- The ECPR Standing Group on Political Methodology (SGPM) is hosting a section entitled "Methodological Challenges in Researching Elites" at the ECPR General Conference in Oslo, 6-9.9.2017.
+- The ECPR Standing Group on Political Methodology (SGPM) is hosting a section entitled "Methodological Challenges in Researching Elites" at the ECPR General Conference in Oslo, from 6th to 9th September 2017.
 Lea Sgier and Theofanis Exadaktylos are chairing the section.
 The SGPM is also sponsoring the section on "Measuring Political Participation".
 I will be speaking about teaching applied statistics in the digital wave.